microsoft/react-native-windows-samples/docs/IReactNotificationService-api-windows.md

 ### SendNotification
 void **`SendNotification`**([`IReactPropertyName`](IReactPropertyName) notificationName, Object sender, Object data)

-Sends the notification with `notificationName`.<br/>The `notificationName` must not be null.<br/>The `sender` is the object that sends notification.
-It can be null.<br/>The `data` is the data associated with the notification.
-It can be null.<br/>Consider using [`IReactPropertyBag`](IReactPropertyBag) for sending semi-structured data.
+Sends the notification with `notificationName`.
+The `notificationName` must not be null.
+The `sender` is the object that sends notification.
+It can be null.
+The `data` is the data associated with the notification.
+It can be null.
+Consider using [`IReactPropertyBag`](IReactPropertyBag) for sending semi-structured data.
 It can be created using the [`ReactPropertyBagHelper.CreatePropertyBag`](ReactPropertyBagHelper#createpropertybag) method.

 ### Subscribe
 [`IReactNotificationSubscription`](IReactNotificationSubscription) **`Subscribe`**([`IReactPropertyName`](IReactPropertyName) notificationName, [`IReactDispatcher`](IReactDispatcher) dispatcher, [`ReactNotificationHandler`](ReactNotificationHandler) handler)

-Subscribes to a notification.<br/>The `notificationName` is a non-null property name and can belong to a specific namespace.<br/>The `dispatcher` is used to call notification handlers.
-If it is null, then the handler is called synchronously.<br/>The `handler` is a delegate that can be implemented as a lambda to handle notifications.<br/>The method returns a [`IReactNotificationSubscription`](IReactNotificationSubscription) that must be kept alive while the subscription is active.
+Subscribes to a notification.
+The `notificationName` is a non-null property name and can belong to a specific namespace.
+The `dispatcher` is used to call notification handlers.
+If it is null, then the handler is called synchronously.
+The `handler` is a delegate that can be implemented as a lambda to handle notifications.
+The method returns a [`IReactNotificationSubscription`](IReactNotificationSubscription) that must be kept alive while the subscription is active.
 The subscription is removed when the [`IReactNotificationSubscription`](IReactNotificationSubscription) is destroyed.